anawkward/form_crawler/README.md

 # crawler
-you don't have to analyze HTML to get element paths. just give the keys in the contents that can identify where you are interested in.
+you don't have to analyze HTML to get element paths in data with rows. just give the keys in the contents that can identify where you are interested in.

 - it works out on Dynamic webpages